Raphael-Boichot/Knowledge-repo-about-the-Kong-Feng-GB-BOY-COLOUR/README.md

 ![](/Pictures/Box_content_2.jpg)

 The sloppy translation is a compulsory stylistic exercise with Chinese products.
 I can't get enough of Engrish, honestly.
 The packaging is surprisingly rigid.
-It does the job of protecting the device during worldwide shipping.
+It perfectly does the job of protecting the device during shipping from Shenzen to the middle of nowhere.

 ![](/Pictures/GB_Boy_Colour_front_back.jpg)